Booking Inquiry

 Insurance:

-Every effort is made to assure a safe trip, but the purchase of a short-term trip cancellation policy, in case of unexpected changes in your plan is wise.
+Every effort is made to assure a safe trip, but travel and baggage insurance is highly recommended in case of unexpected matters arising in coming this distance to us.

 Customs & Conduct: